paulsmithkc/express-auth/README.md

 The **secret** is required to verify the token.
 This middleware will throw an exception on startup, if it not provided.

-The **cookieName** will be used to parse the token from a cookie, when no "Authorization" is provided.
+The **cookieName** will be used to parse the token from a cookie, when no "Authorization" header is provided.
 Note that you will need to install a cookie parser beforehand to parse the cookies.
 (Example shown below.)

 ```js
 const cookieParser = require('cookie-parser');